 Common Japanese is referred to as “Tokyo-ben or Kanto-ben” Here is a chart with just a few words in Tokyo, Kansai and English:

 Here is a typical list of Kansai words and phrases:

 Nande ya nen!?

 Let's tie it together now:

 You must make sure not to enunciate!
 EVER!
-You must slur and speak rapidly your osaka-ben.
+You must slur and speak rapidly your Kansai-ben.
 For example the phrase: bari ee yan.
 You do not say three seperate words with pauses between.
-Although there ARE three seperate words there you must slur them together as one, and say it in one breath and fast: barieeyan.
+Although they ARE three seperate words there you must slur them together as one, and say it in one breath and fast: barieeyan.

 BONUS!!!
 Let's take a break and learn how them cool young folk over in Tokyo talk.